 Salary Basis

-Each employee shall be paid according to his/her proper salary and classification as set forth in Appendices A and B. Should the state authorize and fund an amount for classified salaries higher than the amounts shown in Appendix A, the College will improve the salary schedule to cause the total salary increase (increments plus percentage allocated to schedule improvement) to reach the percentage allocated in the State Appropriations Act.
+Each employee shall be paid according to their proper salary and classification as set forth in Appendices A and B. Renton Technical College ("College") and the Washington Federation of State Employees ("Union") agree that the general wage increase for members of this bargaining unit will be applied based on the uniform percentage as funded by the Legislature, and thus create the base salary for employees.

+The College will continue to implement compensation in accordance with CBA Article 26.5.B (Step Increases), if permitted under current state rules or legislation.

 Salaries listed are based upon a 260-day work year with a 40 hour work week.

-Upon expiration of the contract, salaries will continue to be paid under the terms in effect as of the expiration date.
-Any salary increases authorized by the Legislature (increments, COLA’s, etc) to take effect subsequent to the expiration of the contract will be implemented upon ratification/approval of the new agreement.Salaries listed are based upon a 260-day work year with a 40 hour work week.

 Upon expiration of the contract, salaries will continue to be paid under the terms in effect as of the expiration date.
 Any salary increases authorized by the Legislature (increments, COLA’s, etc) to take effect subsequent to the expiration of the contract will be implemented upon ratification/approval of the new agreement.